Gameknight963/Multiside/README.md

 ``MelonLoader``

 #### Install the mod
-Download the .dll from this repo.
-Or you can use [this link](https://github.com/Gameknight963/Multiside/raw/refs/heads/main/MSZmultiplayer.dll) which links to the file for you.
-Put it in your mods folder.

-That's it!
+Get the latest release. https://github.com/Gameknight963/Multiside/releases/latest

+Follow the instructions there.

 Upon launching, you will automatically connect to the server.

 ## Warning!
 This mod is in a very early state!
 Expect bugs, desync of multiple forms, etc.

 ## Planned Features
-- UI
+- ❌ UI
-- Interpolation of movement, or maybe buffering
+- ✅ Interpolation of movement, ~~or maybe buffering~~
-- Synchronization of Mita's position
+- ❌ Synchronization of Mita's position
-- Being able to tell Mita to follow you instead of someone else cause why not
+- ❌ Being able to tell Mita to follow you instead of someone else cause why not
- - Syncronized dialogue events
+- ❌ Syncronized dialogue events
- - Compatability with some mods
+- ✅Compatability with some mods